How to Get a Car Loan

 Find out what to expect when shopping and applying for an auto loan

 Buying a car is a big decision.
 And it can be an exciting one, too.
 But figuring out how you’re going to finance a car and how to get an auto loan can feel complicated for anyone—especially if you’re a first-time buyer.

 Here are a few things to know about how to get a loan for a car and what you should do before you apply.

 Lenders consider credit history and income when they decide whether to offer financing and to determine interest rates.
 There are other factors, too, such as the age of the vehicle, the mileage on the vehicle and the down payment.
 But by checking your credit report, you may get a better idea of where you stand.

-AnnualCreditReport.com offers free copies of credit reports from the three major credit bureaus every 12 months.
+AnnualCreditReport.com offers free copies of your credit reports from each of the three major credit bureaus.